 If your students successfully complete their QUT units and Year 12, they'll receive:

 - advanced standing (credit) for these units towards a related bachelor degree at QUT

-- an adjustment of up to 2.00 selection rank adjustments, 1.00 selection rank adjustment for each START QUT unit successfully completed, added to their selection rank through our Year 12 subject scheme
+- an adjustment of up to 2.00 selection rank adjustments, 1.00 selection rank adjustment for each START QUT unit successfully completed, added to their ATAR through our Year 12 subject scheme

 - up to four credit points towards their Queensland Certificate of Education (QCE), if applicable.